halakabir234-hub/ORPHION_ML_02/README.md

 from tensorflow import keras
 import matplotlib.pyplot as plt

+Running the Project (Colab & .py Script)

+The project was originally developed and executed in Google Colab using a GPU runtime.
+After execution, the notebook was downloaded from Colab as a Python (.py) file to allow reuse outside the notebook environment.

+To run the project locally using the .py file:

+Install the required dependencies using pip

+Run the Python script using:

+python task_02_image_generation.py

+The text prompt can be modified directly inside the script to generate different images

+This ensures the project can be executed both in Colab and as a standalone Python script.

 Model Initialization

 The Stable Diffusion model is initialized using KerasCV’s prebuilt implementation, configured to generate images at a resolution of 512×512 pixels.